 You may feed your baby every two to three hours or five to six times a day (6).

-Deciding on new recipes for your 20-month-old every day might become a tedious task after a certain time.
+Deciding on new snack ideas and recipes for your 20-month-old every day might become tedious after a certain time.
 Therefore, we hope that this list of 20 months old baby food ideas will surely come in handy for you at such times.
 You can easily prepare these recipes with simple ingredients and also add in a few alternative choices of vegetables that your baby likes to devour.
 These recipes are a healthy choice for your little one and will also help you bring a variety to their taste buds.

 - Healthy Eating for 6 to 24 month old children (1) Getting Started.